Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Discussion

-The polarization from this potential stream is thus uncorrelated to the AGN (otherwise, it would have probably appeared on the UV excess map too).
+The low confidence on this measure allows only for a speculative discussion.
+The polarization from this potential stream is thus uncorrelated to the AGN (otherwise, it would have probably appeared on the NUV excess map too).
 The fact that the magnetic vector, orthogonal to the measured electric vector polarization angle, roughly aligns with the stream direction suggests that the origin of the polarization could very well be dichroic absorption from Mrk~463E host starlight (or within the stream itself) in the foreground dusty stream (we recall that Mrk~463E is situated further away than Mrk~463W from us).
 The integrated polarization angle could then highlight the large kpc-scale ordered magnetic field in the stream.
 Indeed, such gas streamers with highly compressed magnetic fields have been found in interacting galaxies both in radio \citep{Drzazga2011} and far-IR \citep{LopezRodriguez2023}.
-Despite a measurement at 95\% confidence level only, the number of evidences pointing toward a real stream connecting both nuclei are intriguing.
+Despite a measurement at 89\% confidence level only, the number of evidences pointing toward a real stream connecting both nuclei are intriguing.
 New IR and radio observations are mandatory to explore this feature in more depth.